I’ve been getting questions about how to maintain your sales over time.

 Keep your sentences short and focus on relating to your customers.

-Seal the deal with a strong call to action at the end
+Seal the deal with a strong call to action at the end.
+For example, “Order now to start sleeping better”.

 Be sure that your keywords are relevant to your product.
-Get rid of any irreverent keywords even if they have high search volumes since it will only drive the wrong kind of traffic.
+Get rid of any irrelevant keywords even if they have high search volumes since they will only drive the wrong kind of traffic.

-Include a range or long-tail keywords since they’re more focused and give you a higher chance of ranking for them.
+Include a range of long-tail keywords since they’re more focused and give you a higher chance of ranking for them.
+For example, if you are selling noise-cancelling wireless earbuds with a mic and earhook, some long-tail keywords you can possibly include are:

-Include your main keywords in the title, and then work in the rest of them in the product features and description.
+Include your main keywords in the title, and then work on the rest of them in the product features and description in a natural way.
+Never stuff your keywords that make your description difficult to read.

 Reviews play a big role in your ranking and sales.
 The more reviews your product has the better since it creates social proof.